Golf Tutorials

 • Dew, Frost, and Water: These are temporary conditions on the course, not objects you are able to move.

-• Boundary Objects: White stakes or walls that define out-of-bounds are considered “boundary objects,” not loose impediments or even movable obstructions for that matter, so they are not ever to be removed
+• Boundary Objects: White stakes or walls that define out-of-bounds are considered “boundary objects,” not loose impediments, or even movable obstructions for that matter, so they are not ever to be removed.

 The Golden Rule: How to Deal with Loose Impediments (Rule 15.1)

 The main rule here is refreshingly simple: you are allowed to remove a loose impediment anywhere on or off the golf course, and you can do so in any way.
-Whether the impediment is in the general area, a bunker, a penalty area, or even on the putting green, you can move it.
+Whether the impediment is in the general area, a penalty area, a bunker, or even on the putting green, you can move it.
 You do not need to mark your ball to do this.
 There is no penalty for touching and removing them, but as we’ll see, you need to be careful when doing it.

 Your Step-by-Step Guide to Removing a Loose Impediment